shanemcandrewai/smdb-ace/README.md

 ## Design

-An editor that saves / loads an encrypted JSON file from the server which has no access to the decrytion key
+An editor that saves / loads an encrypted JSON file from the server which has no access to the decryption key

 ### Components